 1921 The operetta Blossom Time opens on Broadway.
 With a score of Franz Schubert themes rearranged by Sigmund Romberg, the show reaches a then-epic run of 576 performances and spawns four simultaneous touring companies, becoming a perennial moneymaker for the Shubert Brothers.

 1934 George S. Kaufman and Moss Hart's comedy Merrily We Roll Along introduces the plot innovation of moving backward in time from scene to scene.
 It runs 155 performances at the Music Box Theatre and inspires a 1981 musical by Stephen Sondheim and George Furth.

 1955 Arthur Miller's A View from the Bridge opens at the Coronet Theatre.
 The drama about Eddie, a simple longshoreman driven to acts of brutality and despair by passions he can't understand, gets mixed reviews and runs only 19 weeks.
-Martin Ritt is the director of this production, whose stars include Van Heflin, J. Carrol Naish, Eileen Heckart, Jack Warden, and Richard Davalos.
+Martin Ritt is the director of the production, whose stars include Van Heflin, J. Carrol Naish, Eileen Heckart, Jack Warden, and Richard Davalos.
 Despite its disappointing original run, the play has since received four Broadway revivals: in 1983 with Tony Lo Bianco, in 1997 with Anthony LaPaglia, in 2010 with Liev Schreiber, and in 2015 with Mark Strong.

 1960 A jealous man disguises himself to serve as his girlfriend's paramour—and thereby as his own rival—in the popular musical comedy Irma La Douce, which opens on Broadway at the Plymouth Theatre.
 Elizabeth Seal wins a Tony Award for her performance in the title role.

 1962 After six-and-a-half years, the musical hit My Fair Lady closes on Broadway.
 It played a record 2,717 performances, and its gross receipts were $20,257,000—a record at that time for a musical.

 1983 A Chorus Line becomes the longest-running musical in Broadway history.
 After 3,389 performances, it surpasses Grease.
 The show continues on for a few more years with 6,137 performances as the final total.